 Amtrak Routes and Trains

-Booking tip: when booking, there are three Amtrak codes, but the one you need is MKE.
+Booking tip: When booking, there are three Amtrak codes, but the one you need is MKE.

-- Borealis: A comfortable and scenic route with modern amenities traveling between the Twin Cities and Chicago.
+- Borealis: A comfortable and scenic route with modern amenities, traveling between the Twin Cities and Chicago.

 - Departure: Offers a daily round trip.